Linaro/website/_posts/previous/2016-06-16-on-the-performance-of-arm-virtualization.md

 ---
 author: christoffer.dall
 categories:
-- Blog
+  - blog
 date: 2016-06-16 18:37:46
+description:
-description: While PCIe passthrough (the process of assigning a PCIe device to a VM, also known as device assignment) is supported through a mostly architecture-agnostic subsystem called VFIO, there are intricate details of an Arm-based system that require special support for Message Signaled Interrupts (MSIs) in the context of VFIO passthrough on Arm server systems.
+  While PCIe passthrough (the process of assigning a PCIe device to a VM, also known as device assignment) is supported through a mostly architecture-agnostic subsystem called VFIO, there are intricate details of an Arm-based system that require special support for Message Signaled Interrupts (MSIs) in the context of VFIO passthrough on Arm server systems.
+excerpt:
-excerpt: 'The first study of Arm virtualization performance on server hardware, including multi-core measurements of two popular Arm and x86 hypervisors, KVM and Xen.
-We show how Arm hardware support for virtualization can enable much faster transitions between VMs and the hypervisor, a key hypervisor operation. '
+  "The first study of Arm virtualization performance on server hardware, including multi-core measurements of two popular Arm and x86 hypervisors, KVM and Xen.
+We show how Arm hardware support for virtualization can enable much faster transitions between VMs and the hypervisor, a key hypervisor operation. "
 layout: post
 link: /blog/core-dump/on-the-performance-of-arm-virtualization/
 slug: on-the-performance-of-arm-virtualization
 tags:
   - Core Dump
   - arm
   - Arm servers
   - KVM
   - Linux
   - Linux on Arm
   - PCIe
   - virtualization
   - VM
   - x86 hypervisors
   - Xen
 title: On the Performance of Arm Virtualization
 wordpress_id: 10716
 ---

 {% include image.html path="/assets/images/blog/core-dump.png" lightbox_disabled="True" alt="Core Dump Banner" url="https://wiki-archive.linaro.org/CoreDevelopment" %}

 # Abstract

 Arm servers are becoming increasingly common, making server technologies such as virtualization for Arm of growing importance.
 We present the first study(1) of Arm virtualization performance on server hardware, including multi- core measurements of two popular Arm and x86 hypervisors, KVM and Xen.
 We show how Arm hardware support for virtualization can enable much faster transitions between VMs and the hypervisor, a key hypervisor operation.
 However, current hypervisor designs, including both Type 1 hypervisors such as Xen and Type 2 hypervisors such as KVM, are not able to fully leverage this performance benefit for real application workloads.
 We discuss the reasons why and show that other factors related to hypervisor software design and implementation have a larger role in overall performance.
 Based on our measurements, we discuss changes to Arm’s hardware virtualization support that can potentially bridge the gap to bring its faster VM-to-hypervisor transition mechanism to modern Type 2 hypervisors running real applications.
 These changes have been incorporated into the latest Arm architecture.

 # Introduction

 Despite the importance of Arm virtualization, little is known in practice regarding how well virtualized systems perform using Arm.
 There are no detailed studies of Arm virtualization performance on server hardware.
 Although KVM and Xen both have Arm and x86 virtualization solutions, there are substantial differences between their Arm and x86 approaches because of key architectural differences between the underlying Arm and x86 hardware virtualization mechanisms.
 It is unclear whether these differences have a material impact, positive or negative, on performance.
 The lack of clear performance data limits the ability of hardware and software architects to build efficient Arm virtualization solutions, and limits the ability of companies to evaluate how best to deploy Arm virtualization solutions to meet their infrastructure needs.
 The increasing demand for Arm-based solutions and growing investments in Arm server infrastructure makes this problem one of key importance.